Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 In the above example, we have a config.json file where we have added a list of toggleable features and their current state.
 In the AdvertismentToggle component, we are returning advertisment if the feature is "on".

-3. Database: We can store the feature toggles in database by either creating a new table contaning or keys or if app is using microservice architecture you can store the toggles in a separate service that manages the toggles.
+3. Database: We can store the feature toggles in the database by either creating a new table contaning the keys or if the app is using microservice architecture you can store the toggles in a separate service that manages the toggles.

    | Feature name | Feature value |
    | ------------ | ------------- |